Camellia japonica is the

 'La Peppermint.'
 White with pale pink to deep pink striping.
 Rose form.

 'Magnoliaeflora.'
 Blush pink.
-Formal semi-double shape.
+Formal semi-double flared shape.

 'Nuccio's Cameo.'
 A formal double bloom with pink to